OfficeDev/teams-toolkit/templates/scenarios/js/non-sso-tab/README.md

 # How to use this Teams Tab app HelloWorld app

 Microsoft Teams supports the ability to run web-based UI inside "custom tabs" that users can install either for just themselves (personal tabs) or within a team or group chat context.
-Please be advised that mgt-teamsfx-provider library in this app is currently in preview stage, please expect breaking changes in the future release.

 ## Prerequisites